All Episodes

 Anyway, how far can we be from the Augusta mandate?

-And if she ends up getting in, because I do you know that she golfs but it's not a passion or passion of scuba diving the new CEO of IBM.
+And if she ends up getting in, because I do you know that she she golfs, but it's not a passion.

-Well Augusta has members that don't play golf.
+Well, Augusta has members that don't play golf.

 It's not just a golf club.

-But anyway, no justice, no tease.
+But anyway, no justice, no tease at Augusta National.

-Okay, Charles in Franklin, Massachusetts, welcome to the EIB network.
+Okay, Charles in Franklin, Massachusetts.

 Great to have you here.